Trees Dallas

 Trees is an American live music venue opened in 1990 in the Deep Ellum district of downtown Dallas, Texas.
-The venue has hosted international touring musical acts such as Nirvana, Snoop Dogg, The Flaming Lips, Death Grips, Daughter, The Wailers, Nick Jonas, and Run the Jewels.
+The venue has hosted international touring musical acts such as Nirvana, Snoop Dogg, the Flaming Lips, Death Grips, Daughter, the Wailers, Nick Jonas, and Run the Jewels.
 It has received numerous accolades from the Dallas Observer.

 Trees first opened its doors as a venue in May 1990.
-Named for its trunk-like support beams, Trees hosted bands including Nirvana, Radiohead, Mazzy Star, and The Afghan Whigs during its initial run as a venue before the club closed in May 2005.
+Named for its trunk-like support beams, Trees hosted bands including Nirvana, Radiohead, Mazzy Star, Pearl Jam, and the Afghan Whigs during its initial run as a venue before the club closed in May 2005.
 It was reopened on August 14, 2009, by Clint Barlow, former drummer for Vanilla Ice, and spouse Whitney Barlow.
 Since its resurrection, the venue has seen acts including Hiatus Kaiyote, Matt Corby, Charlie Puth, Robert DeLong, Charli XCX, and Jess Glynne.